github/docs/content/github/setting-up-and-managing-organizations-and-teams/managing-security-and-analysis-settings-for-your-organization.md

 {% if currentVersion == "free-pro-team@latest" %}

-### Allowing Dependabot to access private repositories
+### Allowing {% data variables.product.prodname_dependabot %} to access private dependencies

 {% data reusables.dependabot.beta-note %}

 {% data variables.product.prodname_dependabot %} can check for outdated dependency references in a project and automatically generate a pull request to update them.
 To do this, {% data variables.product.prodname_dependabot %} must have access to all of the targeted dependency files.
 Typically, version updates will fail if one or more dependencies are inaccessible.
+For more information, see "[About {% data variables.product.prodname_dependabot %} version updates](/github/administering-a-repository/about-dependabot-version-updates)."

-By default, {% data variables.product.prodname_dependabot %} can't update dependencies that are located in private repositories.
+By default, {% data variables.product.prodname_dependabot %} can't update dependencies that are located in private repositories or private package registries.
 However, if a dependency is in a private {% data variables.product.prodname_dotcom %} repository within the same organization as the project that uses that dependency, you can allow {% data variables.product.prodname_dependabot %} to update the version successfully by giving it access to the host repository.

-For more information, including details of limitations to private dependency support, see "[About Dependabot version updates](/github/administering-a-repository/about-dependabot-version-updates)."
+If your code depends on packages in a private registry, you can allow {% data variables.product.prodname_dependabot %} to update the versions of these dependencies by configuring this at the repository level.
+You do this by adding authentication details to the _dependabot.yml_ file for the repository.
+For more information, see "[Configuration options for dependency updates](/github/administering-a-repository/configuration-options-for-dependency-updates#configuration-options-for-private-registries)."

+To allow {% data variables.product.prodname_dependabot %} to access a private {% data variables.product.prodname_dotcom %} repository:

 1. Go to the security and analysis settings for your organization.
 For more information, see "[Displaying the security and analysis settings](#displaying-the-security-and-analysis-settings)."
 1. Under "{% data variables.product.prodname_dependabot %} private repository access", click **Add private repositories** or **Add internal and private repositories**.